Chloe Kelly brings magic and sheer chaos as England abandon all logic

 England 2-2 Sweden (England win 3-2 on penalties): The Euro 2022 match-winner turned Euro 2025 saviour to keep the Lionesses alive

+Kelly actually needs to pee.
+Some England players on the halfway line have lost track of the score as Kelly steps back.
+She locks eyes with goalkeeper Jennifer Falk and can’t help herself from grinning due to the sheer enormity of the moment.
+But Kelly sticks what what she knows: she lifts up her left leg, skips a little, and, with her right foot, effortlessly places the biggest penalty of her life into the corner.
+Confident?
+That doesn’t quite cut it.
+“She was getting a lot of momentum, the goalkeeper,” Kelly said afterwards.

+Did Kelly know that Sweden’s goalkeeper was up next, with the chance to knock England out and send Sweden through?
+Probably not.
+But given the way Kelly turned and roared at the England fans in Zurich as Falk picked herself up to walk to the spot, you wouldn’t put it past her.
+“It was the same as the Nigerian game,” Kelly said when asked what was going through her mind.
+“I was bursting for a wee.”

-Even when Jennifer Falk missed, there was a lot still to unfold in a remarkable, mind-twisting shootout in Zurich, but the player who needed to take the penalty to keep England in the Euros turned out to be the right one.
+Pure Kelly.
+Pure chaos.
+Even when Falk then missed, there was a lot still to unfold in a remarkable, mind-twisting shoot-out in Zurich.
+But the player who needed to take the penalty to keep England in the Euros turned out to be the right one.
 It could only be the right one.
-Up fifth, Kelly had twice won a penalty shoot-out for England.
-Here, this was her moment to save them, just as Kelly had already done, around 45 minutes before.
+Up fifth, Kelly had twice won a penalty shoot-out for England, against Nigeria in the World Cup and Brazil in the Finalissima.
+This was her moment to save them, just as Kelly had already done, around 45 minutes before.

 There was not enough time for snapping her fingers, but England’s “positive clique” had delivered for Wiegman again.
 With a game-plan in tatters and the Lionesses heading home, perhaps the only souls in Zurich who still believed were those warming the bench.
 Kelly revealed this week that England’s substitutes have their own group chat, separate from the squad, where they can motivate each other into taking their chance should it come.

 Lucy Bronze, who has seen it all with England but may not have experienced a comeback quite like this, ended up as a right-winger and plundered England’s route back into the game as she arrived at the back post.
-Alex Greenwood was the last one standing in defence, marshalling Morgan and Niamh Charles.
-Hannah Hampton helped England survive the onslaught.
+Alex Greenwood was the last one standing in defence, marshalling Esme Morgan and Niamh Charles, who made a crucial block to keep it 2-2.
+Hannah Hampton made big saves at 2-0, then helped England survive the onslaught.

 Never before had Wiegman’s intended plan deviated to such a wild extent.
 England had named the same team that had so comfortably beaten Netherlands and Wales but Sweden tore right through it.
 For England, it came from a collective place of such naivety, bordering even on arrogance, that Sweden couldn’t believe what had been handed to them as they raced into a two-goal lead while the Lionesses routinely shot themselves in the foot by playing out from the back.